filipponicolasi/CompPhysStud-PhD/Task05/Task05.md

 ```
 ### Consideration
 I have to test the right run of daxpy operations and i also have to test the if the output is coherent with the statistics.
-It means that i have to create a control function in the daxpy code that compares numerically the output with a test funtion, and i have to test if the output d has $mean \\approx 0$ and standard deviation $std \\approx {a^2 +1}^0.5:
+It means that i have to create a control function in the daxpy code that compares numerically the output with a test funtion, and i have to test if the output d has $mean \\approx 0$ and standard deviation $std \approx (a^2+1)^{0.5}$:
 ```julia
 # --- TEST NUMERICO con axpy! (controllo DAXPY) ---
 using LinearAlgebra